Jin93/MEBayesSL/README.md

 The LD reference data contains SNP information and LD estimates by LD block for genetic variants that are in the [HapMap3](https://www.broadinstitute.org/medical-and-population-genetics/hapmap-3) plus [MEGA Chip](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5156387/) list.
 Note: in some scenarios, the training GWAS sample for a population consists of multiple ancestry groups, in this case, ideally, a customized LD reference dataset should be created for this population with matched ancestral composition.
 The code for constructing such LD reference dataset can be requested (Jin.Jin@Pennmedicine.upenn.edu).

-Please choose one of the two LD reference panels according to the training GWAS sample sizes (please see detailed description for each LD panel).
+Please choose one of the two LD reference panels according to the training GWAS sample sizes (please see detailed description below).
 Each reference data contains two folders:

 `./raw/`: raw LD reference genotype data (.bim, .bed,. fam), which are input files for estimating LD matrices in LDpred2 and for an intermediate step of summarizing LD information in the [MUSS](#mussel-manual) step.